Krishnadevaraya: Kannada literature

-He patronised the Kannada poet Mallanarya, who wrote Veera-shaivamruta, Bhava-chinta-ratna and Satyendra Chola-kathe, Chatu Vittalanatha who wrote Bhagavatha and Timmanna Kavi, who wrote a eulogy of his king in Krishna Raya Bharata.Prof K.A.N.
-Sastri, History of South India pp 355-366 Vyasatirtha, the great Dvaita saint from Mysore of the Madhva tradition was his Rajaguru.
-Krishna Deva Rayana Dinachari in Kannada is a recently discovered work.
-The record highlights the contemporary society during Krishna Deva Raya's time in his personal diary.
+He patronised several Kannada poets.
+Among them was Mallanarya, who wrote Veera-shaivamruta, Bhava-chinta-ratna and Satyendra Chola-kathe; Chatu Vittalanatha who wrote Bhagavatha; and Timmanna Kavi wrote a eulogy of his king in Krishna Raya Bharata.
+Vyasatirtha, the noted Dvaita saint from Mysore (of the Madhva tradition) was the emperor's Rajaguru ("royal guru").
+The writing Krishna Deva Rayana Dinachari in Kannada is a recently discovered work.
+The record highlights the contemporary society during Krishnadevaraya's time in his personal diary.
 However, it is not yet clear if the record was written by the king himself.

-Purandara Dasa explored the Madhwa philosophy and the Rajaguru of Krishnadevaraya, emperor of the Vijayanagara Empire.
-According to Prof. Sambamoorthy, Srinivasa had his formal initiation at the hands of Vyasatirtha in 1525 when he was about 40 years old, with the name Purandara Daasa bestowed on him.
-Purandara Daasa traveled extensively through the length and breadth of the Vijayanagara Empire and Pandharapur in Maharashtra composing and rendering soul-stirring songs in praise of God.
-He spent his last years in Hampi and also sang songs in Krishnadevaraya's court.
+Purandara Dasa, widely considered the father of Carnatic music, was closely associated with the empire.
+He extolled the Madhwa philosophy in his compositions and was a disciple of the Rajaguru of the emperor.
+According to Sambamoorthy, He was born as Srinivasa, and had his formal initiation by Vyasatirtha took place around 1525 when he was about 40 years of age when he was given the name Purandara Dasa.
+Purandara Dasa traveled extensively in southern India composing and rendering them in praise of the deity Purandara Vittala.
+He spent his last years in Hampi where he rendered his compositions in Krishnadevaraya's court.

 Tamil literature

-Krishna Deva Raya patronised the Tamil poet Haridasa, and Tamil literature soon began to flourish as the years passed by.
+Krishnadevaraya patronised the Tamil poet Haridasa, and Tamil literature soon began to flourish as the years passed by.